List of Welcome to Demon School! Iruma-kun chapters: IruMafia Edition

-A mafia spin-off written and illustrated by hiroja began serialization in Bessatsu Shōnen Champion on September 12, 2023.
-The spin-off's chapters have been compiled into six tankōbon volumes as of October 2025.
+A mafia spin-off (Welcome to Demon School!
+Iruma-kun: IruMafia Edition) written and illustrated by hiroja began serialization in Bessatsu Shōnen Champion on September 12, 2023.
+The spin-off's chapters have been compiled into eight tankōbon volumes as of June 2026.

 During their panel at New York Comic Con 2024, Kodansha USA announced that they also licensed the mafia spin-off for English publication beginning in Q4 2025.